Biden's COVID symptoms improve; WH says he's staying busy

 WASHINGTON (AP) — COVID-19 symptoms left President Joe Biden with a raspy voice and cough as he met Friday via videoconference with his top economic team.
 But the president tried to strike a reassuring tone, declaring, “I feel much better than I sound.”

+“He’s still doing the job of the president,” White House press secretary Karine Jean-Pierre said.
+“That does not end.”

+It was all part of a diligently choreographed effort by the administration to depict a commander-in-chief who had not relinquished his day job, despite testing positive for COVID-19 Thursday and being sent into isolation at the White House residence.

-Biden took off a mask and sipped water as he opened the meeting to discuss the decline in gas prices in recent weeks.
-Reporters were allowed into a White House auditorium to view a few minutes of the proceedings, and when they asked how Biden was feeling, he flashed a thumb’s up.
+As he beamed into a virtual meeting from the Treaty Room, Biden took off a mask and sipped water as he began discussing the decline in gas prices in recent weeks.
+Reporters were allowed to view a few minutes of the proceedings and, when they asked how Biden was feeling, he flashed a thumb’s up — although he was audibly hoarse and coughed a handful of times.

 The president’s doctors said his mild COVID symptoms were improving and he was responding well to treatment, as the White House worked to portray the image of a president still on the job despite his illness.
-He received his presidential daily security briefing via video call while, separately, Chinese President Xi Jinping wished Biden a “speedy recovery.”
+Biden received his presidential daily security briefing via a secured phone call while, separately, Chinese President Xi Jinping wished Biden a “speedy recovery.”

 Biden had an elevated temperature of 99.4 F on Thursday, but that went down with Tylenol, according to a new note from Dr. Kevin O’Connor, the president’s personal physician.
 Biden also used an inhaler a few times but hasn't experienced shortness of breath.

 The president completed his first full day of Paxlovid, the antiviral therapy treatment meant to reduce the severity of COVID, and Biden’s primary symptoms were a runny noise, fatigue and a loose cough.
-Other metrics, such as pulse, blood pressure, respiratory rate and oxygen saturation were normal, O’Connor said, although the White House did not release specific figures.
+Other metrics, such as pulse, blood pressure, respiratory rate and oxygen saturation were normal, O’Connor said, although the White House did not release specific figures and did not commit to doing so.

-“The president is doing better," White House COVID-19 Response Coordinator Dr. Ashish Jha, who spoke to the president via video call, said during a Friday briefing with reporters.
-He noted that Biden was in a good mood, had slept well, ate a full breakfast and lunch and even showed off his empty plate, while joking that his only regret was that, despite being sick, “his appetite had not changed.”

-White House Press Secretary Karine Jean-Pierre said Biden told her he was working an “8-plus hours a day.”
-She said 17 people were determined to have been in close contact with Biden when he might have been contagious, including including members of his senior staff.
-None have tested positive, she said.
+“The president right now feels well enough to continue working, and he has continued to work at a brisk pace,” White House COVID-19 Response Coordinator Dr. Ashish Jha told reporters.

 Jha said Biden will remain in isolation in the White House living quarters for five days and then be tested anew.
-He plans to return to work once he tests negative.
+He plans to return to in-person work once he tests negative.
+As he works in isolation, the number of aides around Biden has been reduced to a “very, very small footprint,” Jean-Pierre said — including a videographer and photographer who captured the images of Biden in the residence.

-“He is getting world class treatment, exactly what you would expect," Jha said, while also noting that "All Americans have easy, free access to the same world class treatment that he’s getting.”

 The White House released a photo Friday of Biden, masked and tieless, in the Treaty Room of the president's residence, on the phone with his national security advisers.
-After the economic team meeting, he was planning a separate discussion with senior White House advisers to discuss legislative priorities.
+After the economic team meeting, he participated in a separate discussion with senior White House advisers to discuss legislative priorities.
 Jha said his hoarse voice might actually be a sign that he is improving rather than the alternative.

+Meanwhile, Jean-Pierre said 17 people were determined to have been in close contact with Biden when he might have been contagious, including members of his senior staff and at least one member of Congress.
+None have tested positive so far, she said.

+One of Biden’s close contacts was first lady Jill Biden.
+Her spokesman Michael LaRosa said she tested negative for COVID-19 on Friday morning in Wilmington, Delaware, and hasn’t shown any symptoms.
+LaRosa said she’s spoken to the president “multiple times” as he remains in isolation.

+Another close contact was Vice President Kamala Harris, who participated in a National Urban League luncheon Friday and was spotted hugging participants, although during the event, she was seated more than six feet from others.
+She was masked as she headed onto the stage but took it off during the luncheon.

-It was part of an administration effort to shift the narrative from a health scare to a display of Biden as the personification of the idea that most Americans can get COVID and recover without too much suffering and disruption if they’ve gotten their shots and taken other important steps to protect themselves.
+The administration is trying to shift the narrative from a health scare to a display of Biden as the personification of the idea that most Americans can get COVID and recover without too much suffering and disruption if they’ve gotten their shots and taken other important steps to protect themselves.

+Jha said, “This virus is going to be with us forever,” as he echoed Biden’s message that Americans get vaccinated and boosted.

-The message was crafted to alleviate voters' concerns about Biden's health — at 79, he's the oldest person ever to be president.
-And it was aimed at demonstrating to the country that the pandemic is far less of a threat than it was before Biden took office, thanks to widespread vaccines and new therapeutic drugs.
+The overall message was crafted to alleviate voters' concerns about Biden's health — at 79, he's the oldest person ever to be president.

-“That’s the balance that we have to strike,” Osterholm said.
-“The president of the United States will do very well.
-But that may not be true for everyone.”

-Jha said that, “This virus is going to be with us forever.”

-Biden's case is being prioritized, and Jha said Friday that it'll likely be next week for sequencing to determine which variant of the virus Biden contracted.
+Jha said Friday that it'll likely take until next week for sequencing to determine which variant of the virus Biden contracted.
 Omicron's highly contagious BA.5 substrain is responsible for 78% of new COVID-19 infections reported in the U.S. last week, according to the Centers for Disease Control and Prevention's latest data released Tuesday.

-First lady Jill Biden, Vice President Kamala Harris were also in close contact with Biden, and Klain said he was too, but the White House hasn't released the names of the others, citing privacy concerns.

 Jean-Pierre has repeatedly bristled at suggestions the Biden administration wasn't being much more forthcoming with information about the president's illness than that of his predecessor, Donald Trump.
 The former president contracted COVID-19 in the fall of 2020, before vaccines were available, and was hospitalized at Walter Reed National Military Medical Center for three nights.